Tearsheet

 AI Analysis | Feedback

-Jason Vieth joined Laird Superfood as President and Chief Executive Officer and a director on January 31, 2022.
-He has extensive experience in the food and beverage industry, including serving as Executive Vice President of Sovos Brands from January 2021, where he managed the Breakfast and Snacks Group.
-His prior experience includes nearly a decade at WhiteWave Foods, from January 2008 to April 2017, where he was Senior Vice President and General Manager of the yogurt business, overseeing brands like Horizon Organic, Wallaby Organic, Silk, and So Delicious.
-Mr. Vieth also led other food and beverage businesses such as Poppi from April 2019 to January 2020 and Lifetime Fitness' Life Café from April 2017 to April 2020.
-He has a background in management consulting, having worked at The Boston Consulting Group and Accenture for nearly a decade.
-Notably, he was involved in taking Sovos Brands public in 2020.
-He holds a B.S. in Finance from Miami University and an M.B.A. from the Kellogg School of Management at Northwestern University.
+Mr. Vieth joined Laird Superfood on January 31, 2022.
+He has extensive experience in the food and beverage industry, including his previous role as Executive Vice President of Sovos Brands from January 2021, where he managed the Breakfast and Snacks Group.
+Prior to that, he spent nearly a decade at WhiteWave Foods (January 2008 to April 2017), where he was Senior Vice President and General Manager of the yogurt business, which included brands like Horizon Organic, Wallaby Organic, Silk, and So Delicious.
+He also led other food and beverage businesses, such as Poppi (a prebiotic soda producer) from April 2019 to January 2020, and Lifetime Fitness' Life Café from April 2017 to April 2020.
+Mr. Vieth also has nearly a decade of management consulting experience with The Boston Consulting Group and Accenture.

 Anya Hamill, Chief Financial Officer and Corporate Secretary